Frequently Asked Questions

 Music publishers work with artists to find opportunities to use their songs in order to generate royalties.
 Find out more about music publishing at APRA AMCOS.

-Background music suppliers provide businesses and organizations with music and music playlists for use in commercial environments.
-Click here for a list of background music suppliers.
+Background music suppliers provide businesses and organisations with music and music playlists for use in commercial environments.
+Find out more.

 MARKETING, PROMOTION & PR

-Check out our DIY PR Guide for info on how to do your own music publicity.
+Check out our DIY PR Guide and How To Build A Press Kit resource for info on how to do your own music publicity.

 When finding the right publicist, it’s important to consider who has experience with your style of music, what stage you’re at in your music career and your budget.
 A great way to start is to check out other artists that are similar to you and asking for feedback on any publicists they’ve worked with.